⚖️ VB vs SCHA Comparison · Free & No Signup

 ❓ VB vs SCHA — Frequently Asked Questions

 VB tracks the CRSP US Small Cap Index (~1,500 stocks) at 0.05%.
 SCHA tracks the Dow Jones US Small-Cap Total Stock Market Index (~1,750 stocks) at 0.04%.
-Both provide broad US small-cap exposure — the index methodology differences cause minor variation in holdings at the smallest and largest ends of the small-cap range.
+Both provide broad US small-cap exposure.
+The index methodology differences cause minor variation in holdings at the smallest and largest ends of the small-cap range.
 Performance has been nearly identical over shared history.

 Both SCHA and VB are significantly cheaper than IWM (0.19%) and produce similar or better net returns for buy-and-hold investors.
 The only reason to use IWM over VB or SCHA is if you need the options market liquidity that IWM's massive trading volume provides.
 For long-term retirement account holders, VB or SCHA are clearly preferable to IWM on cost grounds alone.